- 80% admit they spend at least half their time on rework.

 - Only 23% state they are always in agreement when a project is truly done.

 - 75% of IT executives believe their projects are “doomed from the start.”
-(Source: Standish Group)
+(Source: Capterra)

 Be the massive failure of Australian custom service that cost the Australian government around 250 million dollars or the £12 billion giant failure of U.K. National Health Service system, one thing is common in almost all of the software failures: they are costly!
 Not only in terms of money but also in terms of enterprises’ reputation, trust and customer experience.

-Software development company should thus know all of the possible obstacles upfront in order to painlessly and effortlessly prevent each of them.
-It turns out that a lack of confidence, or rather faith in the project, is not the only factor which leads software development projects to fail on a daily basis.
-What are the most common reasons why software projects fail?
+So, we tried to find out what are the most common reasons behind the failed software delivery.
+And it turns out that a lack of confidence, or rather faith in the project, is one of the factors which leads software development projects to fail on a daily basis.
+Other than that here are the 9 most common reasons why software projects fail?

 Gathering requirement is the very first step of the entire process of software development and, at the same time, the first moment where failure becomes a real potential for both parties.
 The vendor is required to conduct a thorough business analysis in order to determine what you actually need, but you, as the customer, are the one who should specify those needs and express them clearly.
 At the beginning of the project, customers tend to be so focused on the outcome that they ignore little details which, as becomes obvious later on, are crucial for the entire product.
 Poorly communicating the problem your company is dealing with and what you think the solution might be will influence the development.